 Along with the plaque, I gave Dr Ronchi The Coming of Materials Science, one of Robert Cahn's books, as well as a summary of Aristotle's work on the human body – a first edition from the 17th Century.
 History of science, and Aristotle in particular, are passions of Dr. Ronchi.
 He recently authored a trans-disciplinary book, The Tree of Knowledge: The Bright and the Dark Sides of Science, which takes us through the history of science to convey how science has and will influence humanity.

 I wish to conclude with two statements, first, from one of his nominators for the Robert Cahn Award: "There are only few scientists in the world who have performed the kind of pioneering work on nuclear fuels that Claudio has, and especially over such a long period of time."

 And second, with the words of one of the members of the Robert Cahn Award committee who, when I read out Claudio's name as one of the nominees at our meeting, proclaimed: "Yes!
 Ronchi!
 Yes, of course Ronchi!"

 A video of Dr. Ronchi's presentation at the Robert Cahn Award ceremony is available via Materials Today.

 Elsevier Connect Contributor

-Dr. Gault looks after the Materials Engineering portfolio that includes Acta Materialia, Scripta Materialia, Materials Science and Engineering R, Materials & Design, Journal of Nuclear Materials, and Computational Materials Scienceamong others.
+Dr. Gault looks after the Materials Engineering portfolio, which includes two journals from Acta Materialia Inc: Acta Materialia and Scripta Materialia; Materials Science and Engineering R, Materials & Design, Journal of Nuclear Materials, and Computational Materials Science among others.
 He is also a visiting academic at the Department of Materials, University of Oxford.